AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/intermediate-course/handling-user-interactions.md

 </button>
 {% endraw %}[/sourcecode]

 In the `on` attribute above, we see `tap:warning.hide`.
 In this case, `tap` is the event, `warning` is the ID of the element to act upon, and `hide` is the action to perform.
-Note that `hide` is one of the [generic actions](../../../documentation/guides-and-tutorials/learn/amp-actions-and-events.md) that is available on every AMP component and even other HTML elements.
-The documentation for an AMP component will usually contain a list of actions that can be performed on that component.
+Note that `hide` is one of the [generic actions](../../../documentation/guides-and-tutorials/learn/amp-actions-and-events.md) that is available on every ABC component and even other HTML elements.
+The documentation for an ABC component will usually contain a list of actions that can be performed on that component.

 Some actions take the form of functions and may accept arguments.
 In other cases, actions can be omitted entirely if the action is obvious.
 In each case, details can be found in the documentation for that component.
 We’ll see examples of each of these types of actions later in this course.